Skip to content

 🎯 The What

-Rather than inventing yet another framework, KosmoJS integrates proven tools - TypeScript, Vite, Koa, and your frontend framework - into a clear organizational pattern.
+Rather than inventing yet another framework, KosmoJS integrates proven tools - TypeScript, Vite, Koa/Hono, and your frontend framework - into a clear organizational pattern.
 Separation of concerns isn't something you have to remember - it's built into the structure.

 πŸ“˜ Learn more